Sun, May 15|

 About this event

 Through intimate stories of patients, families, and medical providers, BEDLAM immerses us in America's crisis surrounding the care of people with severe mental illness.
-Filmed over five years, it brings us inside one of the nation's busiest psychiatric emergency rooms, into jails where psychiatric patients are warehoused, and to the homes and homeless encampments of mentally ill members of our communities.
-An official selection of the Sundance Film Festival and winner of the 2021 duPont-Columbia Award, BEDLAM aired on PBS and has been shown in communities around the country.
+Filmed over five years, it brings us inside one of the nation's busiest psychiatric emergency rooms, into jails where psychiatric patients are warehoused, and into the homes and homeless encampments of mentally ill members of our communities.